North Miami Beach Workers’ Compensation Lawyer

 Workers' compensation benefits and restrictions do not apply to independent contractors outside the construction industry.

-Individuals are considered independent contractors under Florida's workers' compensation statute if they meet at least four of the following criteria:
+Individuals are considered independent contractors under the Florida workers' compensation statute if they meet at least four of the following criteria:

-• Receive compensation for work or services rendered on a competitive-bid basis or completion of a task or set of tasks defined by a contractual agreement, unless such contractual agreement expressly states that an employment relationship exists.
+- Receive compensation for work or services rendered on a competitive-bid basis or completion of a task or set of tasks defined by a contractual agreement unless the contractual agreement expressly states that an employment relationship exists.

 Even if an individual does not meet four of the above criteria, the law may still consider them an independent contractor after evaluation of the following considerations: